victorzhou2018/quad-sdk-wiki/Tutorial:-Adding-a-New-Robot-to-Quad-SDK.md

 - **``10``** - **`hip2`** - **``4``** - **`upper2`** - **``5``** - **`lower2`** - **``jtoe2``** - **`toe2`**
 - **``11``** - **`hip3`** - **``6``** - **`upper3`** - **``7``** - **`lower3`** - **``jtoe3``** - **`toe3`**

-where the leg sequence is in: front left, rear left, front right and rear right.
+where `0-11` are actuator joints and ``jtoe0-3` are fixed joint.
+All others are links.
+The leg sequence is in: front left, rear left, front right and rear right.

 We recommend to modify xacro files and generate the sdf andd urdf through
 ```